SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ### Application configuration

 In the application initialization, you can configure the backend you want to use: Morphic (default) or GTK.
+In the future, Spec will also support Toplo (a new widget library built on top of Bloc the replacement of Morphic).

 ##### Using Morphic